vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 ## Exercise #4 (⭑) : Strong Classification Robustness in Vehicle

-Using the same `.vcl` file as in all previous exercises, define and verify in _Vehicle_ the propety of _Strong Classification Robustness_, that requires, for all $\mathbf{x}$ in the $\epsilon$-ball of $\hat{\mathbf{x}}$, that $f(\mathbf{x})_i \leq \eta$, for some small $\eta$.
+Using the same `.vcl` file as in all previous exercises, define and verify in _Vehicle_ the property of _Strong Classification Robustness_, that requires, for all $\mathbf{x}$ in the $\epsilon$-ball of $\hat{\mathbf{x}}$, that $f(\mathbf{x})_i \leq \eta$, for some small $\eta$.
-We now assemble the desired_strong classification robustness_ property definition:
+We now assemble the desired _strong classification robustness_ property definition:

 Given an $\hat{\mathbf{x}} \in \mathcal{X}$,